dainst/cilantro/README.md

   `id -u` / `id -g` on UNIX systems.

 * Copy `config/users.yml-default` to `config/users.yml`.
 This file stores the
   user information and credentials for all available users.
+In order for the tests to be successful it must contain the user `test_user`.
+This user has to be removed in production environments.

 * Install docker (Community Edition)